 Please refer to the general requirements for admission and matriculation in the Graduate Admissions section of this catalog.

-Please note that individual teacher certification programs may require specific prerequisite preparation or experience.
-Please review the prerequisite preparation for each program and consult with the program chair, director or an academic advisor.
+Please review the prerequisite preparation for each program and consult with the program chair or associate dean.

 Requirements for admission and matriculation include: